 Health and Wellbeing

 This page is all about supporting you to care for your wellbeing, whether accessing mental health services or finding out how to improve your sleep.
-There is so much information these days on how to improve your health and wellbeing and it can often be really overwhelming.
-We hope you can use this part of the website as a simple and easy starting point.
 Knowing what steps we can take to support our wellbeing can help us feel better, sleep better and have better relationships with the people around us.

-If you are struggling with your mental or physical wellbeing Carefree really recommends in the first instance chatting to someone you trust about your concerns, maybe your PA, a teacher, a friend or your doctor.
-Maybe they could even look through this page with you!
-If you are struggling right now and have no one to talk to just scroll down and ring one of the support lines.
+If you are struggling with your mental or physical wellbeing, Carefree really recommends in the first instance chatting to someone you trust about your concerns, maybe your PA, a teacher, a friend or your doctor.
+If you are struggling right now there is a list of support lines below.

 Support

-If you are struggling right now and have no one to talk to you can ring
+If you are struggling right now, you can ring:

 Shout -24/7 Text support.Text SHOUT to 85258